Khaenri-ah/ruinguard-docs/docs/guide/getting-started/install.md

 ## Creating a project folder

-!!! warning "Windows users beware"
-    This guide is written with Unix commands and filepaths in mind

 Navigate to a suitable place on your machine and create a new folder named `discord-bot` (or whatever you want).
 Then, open a terminal window and navigate to that folder.